Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Help ease the stress your family and pet might experience during a major move by knowing what to expect before you begin to pack.
 Various transportation rules and health regulations could impact you and your pet, and you will want to be prepared to deal with any issues if they arise.

 Each installation has its own rules regarding pets.
-Army Garrison-Miami has no on-post housing and no specific information or rules regarding pets.
+Army Garrison-Miami has no specific information or rules regarding pets.
 Contact the city in which you plan to live for specific information on rules regarding pets.